-- Delightfully twisted in Genius: The Transgression: the Peerage treat Inspiration almost like a form of magic.
+- Genius: The Transgression: Played with.
+The Peerage treat Inspiration almost like a form of magic.
 Lemuria is utterly convinced it's a rational science.
 It's not.
 Accepting that Inspiration isn't a science and that a Genius doesn't know great scientific truths the unwashed masses are too stupid to see is the first step to preventing yourself from performing horrific experiments so the Peerage comes off ahead here.
 Despite all this the Peers would love to turn Inspiration into a science but that project is going nowhere (which might be because mad scientists are useless at actual research).
 The actual Magic vs Science: Sane science vs mad science puts sane science ahead on just about everything except raw power and ease of invention.

 - DC Heroes RPG.
 There is a strange conflict between magic and science that goes back thousands of years.